spicysomtam/word-count-beam-dataflow/README.md

 We then need to use the Service Account defined earlier, and define the env variable for it.

-Now we can just develop and run the scripts as follow:
+Now we can just develop and run the python script locally as follows:
 ```
 python3 main.py
 ```